Business colleagues looking at laptop

 Empowering audit teams to use data analytics enhances their ability to analyze data, identify trends and uncover insights, facilitating thorough audits.
 Decentralizing these capabilities increases agility, allowing quick responses to emerging risks.
 Providing tools and training fosters skill development and professional growth.
 This approach improves efficiency, reduces reliance on a centralized team, and results in more relevant and actionable insights.

-8. Automated testing
+8. AI-enabled testing

 9. AI for enterprise